brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-housing.md

   meta_title: >-
     West Coast photographer Jesse Rieser photography for Ezra Kline's Housing Crisis Essay
-title: The New York Times Housing
+title: The New York Times
 collection_meta: 'America’s '
 collection_meta_2: Housing Crisis
 collection_description: >-
-  The housing market keeps getting worse.
-Home prices have risen more than 50 percent since the start of the pandemic.
-About a third of Americans households now spend more than 30 percent of their income on housing- Ezra Kline
+  The core of the problem is simple: Too much money chasing too few homes.
+How many more homes does America need?
+I’ve seen estimates ranging from two million to five million.
+It’s a shortage decades in the making — and one we’re nowhere near on track to solving.
+In 2025, America built fewer homes per 100,000 people than it did in 2005, 1995, 1985 or 1975.

+  \- Ezra Kline
 collection_description_alignment: center
 slug: nyt-housing
 collection_blocks: